Search results

 School Board Candidates Respond to Questions About TAG Programming

 The following was passed along by Kristin Meyer who attended the Northside candidates forum.
 Kristin asked the candidates about their position on supporting TAG services/support during ongoing budgetary shortfalls, and summarizes below the responses from each candidate.
-She reports that there was also a statement related to how the TAG program has already taken cuts … Continue reading School Board Candidates Respond to Questions About TAG Programming
+She reports that there was also a statement related to how the TAG program has already taken cuts and that, therefore, it seemed unable to adequately meet the needs of TAG students

 What the School Board Should Know Before Rejecting “Reading First” Funding